TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 7/Deuteronomy 7.3.md

 ---

-neither shalt thou make marriages with them; thy daughter thou shalt not give unto his son, nor his daughter shalt thou take unto thy son.
+neither shall you make marriages with them; your daughter you shall not give to his son, nor shall you take his daughter for your son.